-What activities do campers participate in throughout the weekend?
+What activities do campers participate in?

 Camp Erin combines traditional camp activities with grief support, education and remembrance projects and ceremonies.
 Campers swim; navigate a rock wall and rope course; engage in arts and crafts; and enjoy other activities designed to encourage and promote healing.
 Camp Erin allows children a chance to share their thoughts, feelings, and memories about the person who died with their peers.
 They participate in memorial ceremonies as well as outdoor activities that allow them to enjoy the freedom of childhood.

 Camp is privately funded and relies on the generosity of individuals, foundations and corporations, including our camp partner, The Eluna Network.